fuzzygroup/recipes/_posts/2022-06-22-gluten-free-impromptu-eton-mess.md

 ## Ingredients

-* 1.5 large tubs of cool whip
+* 1.5 large tubs of cool whip -- or an equivalent amount of whip cream.
+This would ruin the fat free nature but, well, that's kind of joyful; fat free desserts are, after all, an oxymoron.
 * 1 small package of vanilla pudding
 * 4 ripe peaches diced / a container of strawberries / other fruit; if you use strawberries then macerate them with sugar first
 * 1 8 ounce container of Trader Joe's meringue cookies